Iran’s Guard Says It Launched Satellite Amid US Tensions

 Even as both face the same invisible enemy in the coronavirus pandemic, Iran and the United States remain locked in retaliatory pressure campaigns that now view the outbreak as just the latest battleground.

-Initially overwhelmed, Tehran now seeks to sway international opinion on U.S. sanctions — imposed by the Trump administration after the U.S. president pulled America out of Tehran's nuclear deal with world powers — by highlighting its struggles with COVID-19, the illness caused by the virus.
+Initially overwhelmed, Tehran now seeks to sway international opinion on U.S. sanctions by highlighting its struggles with COVID-19, the illness caused by the virus.
 In Iran, the regional epicenter of the outbreak, the virus has killed more than 5,290 people, from among over 84,800 reported cases.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press journalist Mehdi Fattahi in Tehran, Iran, contributed to this report.
+Associated Press journalists Nasser Karimi and Mehdi Fattahi in Tehran, Iran, contributed to this report.